lukakralj/Snippets/README.md

 ### Disclaimer

-- I did not write the scripts unless I specified myseld as the author in the comments withing the script.
+- I did not write the scripts unless I specified myseld as the author in the comments within the script.

-- I try to add the source to all the scripts, however, some scripts were produced by combining snippets from different sources.
+- I try to add the source of the scripts, however, some scripts were produced by combining snippets from different sources.

 - Most of the scripts are not well tested so careful when using them.
 (I would also appreciate if you let me know about any bugs :) )